This is part two of our series on Snowflake security. Check out part one to learn how to manage and secure access to data in Snowflake at scale.

 Why does entitlement creep happen?

-It’s Newton’s Second Law: entropy increases.
+It’s the Second Law of Thermodynamics: entropy increases.
 Without a focused and continual effort to contain privilege it will always expand.
 Any organization attempting to control entitlement creep faces the following problems:

 It’s always more urgent to grant needed privileges than to remove them when they’re no longer needed.
 Administrators with limited time will naturally focus on tasks that unblock necessary work, causing “temporary” access grants to become permanent.